Utah Deaf History and Culture

 and the Voting Rights Act of 1965 Promote Inclusivity in the National Association of the Deaf

-Reflecting on this history highlights the power of advocacy and underscores the importance of collaboration for achieving justice.
-The efforts taken toward inclusivity were more than just a series of improvements; they represented a collective awakening to the principles of equality that unite us all.
-Let us honor this history by continuing to advocate for everyone's rights, ensuring that the Deaf community remains an inspiration of hope, empowerment, and solidarity for future generations.
-Together, we can build an even brighter future!
+Reflecting on this history underscores the importance of advocacy and collaboration in pursuing justice.
+The journey toward inclusivity represents a collective awakening to the principles of equality.
+Let's honor this history by consistently advocating for everyone's rights, ensuring the Deaf community remains a symbol of hope and empowerment for future generations.
+Together, we can build a brighter future!

 W. David Mortensen, the Longest President